Lallu-lallus/AnnaBen_robot/README.md

 * Check [info.py](https://github.com/EvamariaTG/evamaria/blob/master/info.py) for more

 ## Note
-* Currently [API used](http://www.omdbapi.com) here is allowing 1000 requests per day.
+* Currently the [API used](http://www.omdbapi.com) in this repo is allowing 1000 requests per day.
 [You may not get posters if its crossed](https://t.me/ThankTelegram/910168).
 Once a poster is fetched from OMDB , poster is saved to DB to reduce duplicate requests.

 ## Admin commands